Blink: Dynamic Visual Token Resolution for Enhanced Multimodal Understanding: Related Work

 \section{Related Work}

 \textbf{Multimodal Large Language Models.} Driven by the success of large language models (LLMs), increasing attention has been devoted to developing end-to-end multimodal large language models (MLLMs).
 Early works such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} aligned visual and textual representations through contrastive learning, laying the foundation for cross-modal understanding.
 Following this paradigm, MLLMs typically employ a vision encoder and a projector to map visual embeddings into the language space of an LLM.
 Representative models such as BLIP-2~\cite{li2023blip}, LLaVA~\cite{liu2023visual}, InternVL~\cite{chen2024internvl} and the Qwen-VL~\cite{bai2023qwenvlversatilevisionlanguagemodel} series adopt this modular design, where projected visual tokens and textual embeddings are jointly processed by the LLM for multimodal tasks.
-While this unified token-based framework enables generalization across modalities, it overlooks the inherent differences between visual and textual information.
-As a result, MLLMs often exhibit insufficient visual perception and hallucinated reasoning~\cite{tong2024eyeswideshutexploring, bai2025hallucinationmultimodallargelanguage, jiang2024hallucinationaugmentedcontrastivelearning, favero2024multimodalhallucinationcontrolvisual}, and their performance on multimodal reasoning tasks remains highly dependent on accurate visual grounding~\cite{wu2312v, cheng2024spatialrgptgroundedspatialreasoning}.
-This motivates further investigation into enhancing the visual perception and grounding capabilities of MLLMs to ensure reliable multimodal understanding.
+However, this unified token-based paradigm overlooks modality differences, leading to limited visual perception and hallucination issues~\cite{tong2024eyeswideshutexploring, bai2025hallucinationmultimodallargelanguage, jiang2024hallucinationaugmentedcontrastivelearning, favero2024multimodalhallucinationcontrolvisual}.
+Consequently, performance on multimodal reasoning heavily depends on accurate visual grounding~\cite{wu2312v, cheng2024spatialrgptgroundedspatialreasoning}, motivating further improvements in visual perception.

 \textbf{Visual Perception Enhancement of MLLMs.} To address these limitations, recent works have explored enhancing the visual perception of MLLMs through region selection, feature refinement, or adaptive attention, dynamically adjusting visual focus without retraining the backbone.
 V*~\cite{wu2312v} introduces a guided visual search mechanism that leverages LLM knowledge for efficient querying and collaborative reasoning.
 DyFo~\cite{li2025dyfo} employs a dynamic focusing module to refine spatial attention on task-relevant regions.
 Other methods improve fine-grained perception by cropping, recomposing, or re-encoding image regions.
 For example, ViCrop~\cite{zhang2025mllms} identifies informative patches via attention maps from fixed layers, while Visual Perception Token~\cite{yu2025introducing} enhances focus through region-level cropping and re-encoding, and other works~\cite{gu2025beamlora, feng2025dive} perform parameter-level expansion.
 Although effective, these approaches generally rely on fixed-layer attention or post-hoc modules and often require multiple forward passes, preventing adaptive refinement of regions of interest within a single inference and limiting both flexibility and efficiency.